Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

 5. What does it mean to be “Presbyterian”?

 The term Presbyterian refers essentially to the way in which a church is governed.
 A Presbyterian Church is governed by elders according to the pattern seen in both the Old and New Testaments.
+There is a teacher elder (the Pastor) and ruling elders.
+All share authority in the church together and form what we call a “session”.
 This is in distinction to being ruled by bishops in a hierarchical model, or by members in a congregational model.
-In a Presbyterian church, biblically qualified elders are recognized through congregational election and rule the church corporately.
+In a Presbyterian church, biblically qualified elders are recognized through congregational election and lead the church together.
 This government is exercised locally, regionally and nationally through a graded series of courts usually known as Session, Presbytery and General Assembly.
 It provides a way for the whole Church to be connected in mutual accountability and responsibility, and demonstrates organizationally our common bond as the body of Christ under His Headship.

 6. What does it mean to be “Reformed?”